5,500Units Under Management

 • Cash can be lost easily.

-• When a tenant pays with cash, he or she may leave less money than what is required in the rent payment envelope and dispute the amount with you later.
+• When tenants pay with cash, they may leave less money than required in the rent payment envelope and dispute the amount with you later.

 Require your tenants to choose a different payment method so you can avoid the hassle of disputes and late rent collection.